-Ok, when we visited Aberdeen we didn’t have exactly the best weather for much of our stay.
-So our visit to the beach was fairly brief!
-However, on a nicer day, this huge stretch of golden sand is definitely worth your time to visit, and it’s very close to the city center.
+On a nice day, this huge stretch of golden sand is definitely worth your time to visit, and it’s very close to the city center.

 Last on our list for your first day exploring Aberdeen is a visit to the community of Footdee.
 Whilst this is technically part of the city of Aberdeen, it feels very much like an entirely separate seaside fishing village.

 This isn’t really a surprise, as Footdee, known locally as “Fittie”, actually is an old fishing village.
 In it’s current form, it was built as a housing development in the early 19th century, at which time it consisted of 28 single storey thatched homes.

 Whilst it was expanded over time, and the thatched homes have evolved into slate roofed multi-stored terraced houses, the general layout and charm have very much remained.
 Adding to this charm is the fact that the majority of the streets are pedestrian only, and that every home has it’s own “tarry shed.”

 These sheds were originally built out of driftwood found on the coast, and have since evolved into unique little structures, some built of brick, others still constructed of wood, and decorated in a wide variety of styles.

 To explore Footdee feels like stepping back in time, and whilst it isn’t a very big place, we guarantee that it will capture your heart.